 - Summer camps

 For decades, Columbus State has worked at the intersection of K-12, government, community, and the employers that drive our economy.
 Listening, understanding, earning trust, and mining data, the College has engineered and incubated solutions with its partners to effect positive change to persistent community problems.
 This positions us uniquely to help individuals and the regional economy recover from the short- and long-term effects of the pandemic, which has widened opportunity gaps in education attainment and the workforce, and disproportionately set back people of color, women, and the poor.
 Together with our public and private partners, we have launched launch several ambitious programs to create new, innovative ways to drive regional economic recovery and development:

 - Accelerated Training Centers bring un- and underemployed people short-term, no-cost job skills training through the launch of neighborhood-based centers in 2022.

-- Spring 2022 Columbus City Schools graduates will be the first to have a guaranteed tuition-free path to a college degree or certificate at Columbus State through the Columbus Promise, a partnership between the City of Columbus, I Know I Can, Columbus City Schools, and Columbus State.
+- Columbus Promise: Columbus City Schools graduates will be the first to have a guaranteed tuition-free path to a college degree or certificate at Columbus State through the Columbus Promise, a partnership between the City of Columbus, I Know I Can, Columbus City Schools, and Columbus State.
 In addition to full financial support, Columbus Promise Scholars will benefit from special advisors, academic coaches, dedicated space, and more.
 While Columbus Promise is launching in its first phase for Columbus City Schools graduates, the initiative is anticipated to expand and grow to include more area high school graduates after the program is up and running.